January 29, 2023 By Daryl Moon

 Select > beside the Outputs from your Get_FX_Rates action:

-Select > beside the 2XX value:
+Choose > beside the 2XX value:

 Select > beside quotes: